NekoZ410/TCOAAL_Translation_Update_Utilities/README.md

 Utilities to check and merge after update The Coffin of Andy and Leyley translation file

-# compare_dialogue_ID
+# dialogue_ID_difference
-Compare and find lost translation lines caused by dev's translator tool Update function
+Compare and find lost translation lines caused by dev's translator tool Update function\
+(If you have custom translation lines)

 - Example:
   + Old translation: